RitwijParmar/grasp-deep-learning-project/Readme.md

 This is our CSE 676 Deep Learning Final Project Repository

-This Repository is being managed by Yash, Ritwij Aryan and Hussain.
+This Repository is being managed by Yash, Ritwij and Hussain.

 <p align="center">
   <img src="images/trello-checkpoint-23.png" alt="Project Management Board">